Robot Chicken season 11

 The eleventh season of the stop-motion television series Robot Chicken began airing in the United States on Cartoon Network's late night programming block, Adult Swim, on September 7, 2021.
 (Note: Adult Swim lists the show's eleventh season as premiering on September 6, 2021 at 12:00 a.m.
 (24:00) EST/PST, which is effectively September 7.)
 The first 12 episodes aired on every week of September 2021, while the rest of the episodes in the season aired from February 21 to April 11, 2022.

-Season 11 is the only season of the series not to be produced by Sony Pictures Television.
-It is also the last season produced before the series switched primarily over to TV specials.
+As of 2026, season 11 is the only season of the series not to be produced by Sony Pictures Television, and it is also the last season produced before switching primarily over to TV specials.